tarwn/lessthandot-hugo/blogs/content/posts/2012-06-12-t-sql-tuesday-31-logging.md

 ```
 ## And more

 By now I hope you have even more ideas for ways to slice this simple data set.
 Logging is a powerful tool in our inventory and often even a simple query can provide a great deal of information if we log it over time.
-The basic query that started this post probably didn&#8217;t look like much, but capturing the values over time allowed us to expose a lot of new information about our database.
+The basic query that started this post probably didn't look like much, but capturing the values over time allowed us to expose a lot of new information about our database.
 Having visibility into how our systems are running can be the difference between finding out our database hit a size limit after the fact and knowing that it is growing at an abnormal pace long before the problem occurs.

  [1]: http://sqlvariant.com/ "Aaron's Blog"
  [2]: http://sqlvariant.com/2012/06/t-sql-tuesday-31-logging/ "T-SQL Tuesday #31 - Logging"